-The objective function graph is accessed from the Watershed Explorer.
-Click on the optimization trial node to expand it.
-If necessary, first click on the "Optimization Trials" folder to expand it and view the optimization trials in the project.
+To begin viewing results, go to the "Results" tab of the Watershed Explorer and click on the desired optimization trial icon.
+If necessary, click on the "Optimization Trials" folder to expand it and view the optimization trials in the project.
 The optimization trial icon will be disabled if any data used in the trial has changed and results need to be recomputed.
-The objective function icon is the sixth icon under its optimization trial node.
-Once you click on the objective function node, the graph will automatically open (Figure 212).
+If any result is open at the time data changes, the affected results will be automatically updated.